grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.otlp.md

 }
 ```

-This example creates an exporter to send data to Grafana Cloud with username and password
+### Send data to a hosted endpoint

-injected through environment variables:
+You can create an exporter that sends your data to a hosted endpoint, for example Grafana Cloud.
+The username and password are injected through environment variables.

 ```river
 otelcol.exporter.otlp "grafana_cloud_tempo" {